-MRC faculty and staff positions, postdoctoral fellowships
+MRC postdoctoral fellowships

 The University of Maryland, College Park, an equal opportunity/affirmative action employer, complies with all applicable federal and state laws and regulations regarding nondiscrimination and affirmative action; all qualified applicants will receive consideration for employment.
 The University is committed to a policy of equal opportunity for all persons and does not discriminate on the basis of race, color, religion, sex, national origin, physical or mental disability, protected veteran status, age, gender identity or expression, sexual orientation, creed, marital status, political affiliation, personal appearance, or on the basis of rights secured by the First Amendment, in all aspects of employment, educational programs and activities, and admissions.

-2021-2022 MRC Postdoctoral Fellowship Program
+2022-2023 MRC Postdoctoral Fellowship Program

 Applications will be judged on the qualifications of the applicant and the quality and originality of the proposed research and its potential impact.
-Prior to applying, applicants are required to contact a MRC faculty member participating in ArtIAMAS in order to identify a prospective postdoctoral mentor.
+Prior to applying, applicants are required to contact a MRC faculty member in order to identify a prospective postdoctoral mentor.
 MRC postdoctoral fellows will have access to the full range of talent and resources available at the Maryland Robotics Center, and will be encouraged to interact broadly with the Center faculty in addition to their postdoctoral faculty advisor and their research group.

 We expect to offer multiple fellowship positions with funding guaranteed for one year.
 Renewing beyond the first year is subject to funding availability and performance.
 Competitive salary and benefits will be provided.

-- Applicant’s CV including publication list.
+2. Applicant’s CV including publication list.